 People rely on personal finance advisors to help them make sound financial decisions that will affect their lives and to ensure they have a comfortable future.
 For this reason, your employer will also want to read in your financial advisor resume that you have good interpersonal and customer relations skills as well as wealth planning abilities for investments, retirement, and college savings.
 Our financial advisor resume example will show you what content to include in a section on your financial advisory experience.
-Besides your bachelor’s degree, your resume should include all certification and licenses to prove that you are a certified financial planner.
+Besides your bachelor’s degree, your resume should include all certifications and licenses to prove that you are a certified financial planner.

-Resume Tips for Personal Financial Advisor
+Resume Tips for Personal Financial Advisors

 The hunt for jobs as a personal financial advisor can be challenging, but with the right mental approach and a solid process, you can get ahead of the competition.
 Keep reading for a few ways you can improve your chances.

 1. Craft a plan.
 If you are between jobs and in need of money immediately, consider applying for government benefits and assistance or getting a temporary job to pay the bills in the interim.

 2. Keep a positive attitude.
 Though it can be hard to do when the search drags on for long periods of time, know that you are showing initiative and perseverance by continuing to apply.